ldeso/klima.leodesouza.net/src/whitepaper.md

 );
 ```

-#### 6.3.2 Carbon Sold by the AAM While it Burns A Tokens
+#### 6.3.2 Carbon Sold by the AAM When it Burns A Tokens

+In this section, the reader controls how many ${tex`A`} tokens are burnt by the
+AAM.
+The number of liquid tonnes of Carbon class ${tex`i`} sold by the AAM in
-In this section, the price of Carbon is calculated by dividing the number of
+exchange is calculated in real time.
+The price of Carbon is calculated by
-${tex`A`} tokens burnt by the AAM by the number of tonnes of Carbon class
+dividing the number of ${tex`A`} tokens burnt by the AAM by the number of
-${tex`i`} sold by the AAM in exchange.
+liquid tonnes of Carbon class ${tex`i`} sold by the AAM.

 |                | Circulating ${tex`A`} tokens | Liquid tonnes of class ${tex`i`} in AAM |
 | -------------- | ----------------------------:| ---------------------------------------:|